.

 a conspiracy theory is a belief that a group of people, such as the cabal, are secretly trying to harm someone or all humanity (and they are) or achieve something nefarious, which is their satanic.intention

-Many people dismiss any facts on such things, as being unlikely and so therefor use the term conspiracy theory or conspiracy theorist (there still exists a conspiracy theory about why JFK was assassinated and the why and the who is now known); a conspiracy theory is a theory seeking to explain a disputed.case or matter as a plot by a secret group rather than an individual or isolated.act.
+Many people dismiss any facts on such things, as being unlikely and so therefor use the term conspiracy theory or conspiracy theorist (for those not having researched it, there still exists a conspiracy theory about why JFK was assassinated even though the why and the who is now known); a conspiracy theory is a theory seeking to explain a disputed.case or matter as a plot by a secret group rather than an individual or isolated.act.

 conspiracy.noun,.plural.conspiracies